mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "What happened to Kipnu?"

-  "Kipnu?" she seemed more confused than before.
+  "Kipnu?" thi seemed more confused than before.

   Melna apologized, "I'm sorry.
 He is my jundman, and...
 I was...
 Nobody knows what happened to him."

-  "I have no memories," she said, beginning to cry, "I only know that I woke up yesterday on this ship, in this satchel, blind and bruised.
+  "I have no memories," thi said, beginning to cry, "I only know that I woke up yesterday on this ship, in this satchel, blind and bruised.
 I met Ramne who was... unhappy when I first met him...
 And now I've met you."

   "Are you injured?"
-Melna asked, recalling the wound on her head.
+Melna asked, recalling the wound on hae head.

   "Yes, I think it's why I don't have any memories.
 But it doesn't seem infected or anything."

   "Here, let me see."

-  Melna gently pulled her closer to the light and observed even more bruises and wounds and scars across her whole body.
+  Melna gently pulled hae closer to the light and observed even more bruises and wounds and scars across hae whole body.

   "My goodness.
 How did you get all of these?"
 Melna asked as she pressed gently on a few healing cuts to see if they had gone numb.
-She winced uneasily at each one.
+Thi winced uneasily at each one.

-  "I don't know," she said, "But whoever I was, I don't want to be her anymore."
+  "I don't know," thi said, "But whoever I was, I don't want to be hae anymore."

-  Melna smiled and said, "I'm glad," but silently she knew that she had to get her away from him.
+  Melna smiled and said, "I'm glad," but silently she knew that she had to get hae away from him.

   "Come with me to Heiko," Melna asked.